 Stage 4: Delight

-Once the initial excitement wears off with your brand, the Delight stage is where you go the extra mile to keep the positive relationship going.
+Once the initial excitement wears off with your brand, the Delight stage is where you go the extra mile to maintain the positive relationship.
 Here, you’re working to strengthen your customer bonds into long-term relationships and prime them to refer more business to you.
 It’s an opportunity to share upsell and cross-sell offers with existing customers and to remind them why they picked your brand in the first place.

 Determining your success in the Delight stage is all about tracking conversions on upsells, cross-sells and higher-end products.
 If you offer a tiered online product, are you keeping track of which customers are upgrading?
 For both online and physical products and services, have they recently purchased more items from you?